zfuller5280/MutationSelection/enrichment_analysis/readme.txt

 -forZach_synexp_extended_denovoWEST_results.txt: Provided by Kaitlyn Samocha.
 Contains expected number of mutations for each gene for synonymous and LOF mutations

--hs_plots.R: Contains scripts to plot main figures in manuscript, including enrichment analysis for DDD
+-hs_plots.R: Contains scripts to plot main figures in manuscript, including enrichment analysis for DDD (OLD!!!, keeping here for reference)

 -ssc_dnm_enrich.R: Contains scripts to plot figures and perform enrichment analysis in SSC